 Different Business Opportunities in Textile Industry in Semarang

 There are many opportunities available for textile businesses.
 Generally, they can be categorized into the following areas in which investors can venture to grow their businesses.

-This table shows the foreign ownership and business classification of different textile business activities, according to the Negative Investment List.
+This table shows the foreign ownership and business classification of different textile business activities, according to the Positive Investment List.

 |Activity||Maximum Foreign Ownership|